William Willshire: The redemption of Christian slaves

-Willshire was an intensely devout Anglican throughout his life and upon arriving in Mogadore and learning of the desperate hardships suffered by enslaved, mostly European and American Christian sailors who had been wrecked on the Saharan coast, he resolved to work tirelessly to secure the freedom of as many as he was able, regardless of nationality.
+Willshire was an intensely devout Anglican throughout his life, and upon arriving in Mogadore and learning of the desperate hardships suffered by enslaved, mostly European and American Christian sailors who had been wrecked on the Saharan coast, he resolved to work tirelessly to secure the freedom of as many as he was able, regardless of nationality.

-Barbary pirates took Europeans for ransom or slavery from passing ships or coastal towns as far north as Iceland.
-The first Barbary war attempted to stop the practice but this stoppage proved temporary but the second Barbary war finally stopped it.
+Barbary pirates took Europeans for ransom or slavery from passing ships or from coastal towns as far north as Iceland.
+The first Barbary war attempted to stop the practice, but this stoppage proved temporary; the second Barbary war finally stopped it.
 The US Marines hymn commemorates their involvement in the first Barbary war.

 Captain James Riley

 It was during one such redemption in 1815 that he first became aware of Captain James Riley.
-An American national, Riley's ship had been wrecked off the Western Sahara coast in August of that year and he and his crew enslaved.
+An American national, Riley's ship had been wrecked off the Western Sahara coast in August of that year, and he and his crew were enslaved.
 Willshire was approached by Riley's master Sidi Hamet with the purpose of ransoming Captain Riley and some of his crew.

-The Ransom was completed successfully with Riley and some of his crew delivered to Willshire.
+The ransom was completed successfully, with Riley and some of his crew delivered to Willshire.

 During Riley's convalescence at Willshire's house in Mogadore, the two became firm friends and later, business partners, forming a close relationship that lasted until Riley's death in 1840.
 Riley later went on to find fame with his published journal Sufferings in Africa, describing his experiences as a slave in the Moroccan Sahara.

 In thanks to William Willshire for the kindnesses he had received during his redemption and subsequent convalescence, Riley named his third son William Willshire Riley.
 When building a new town in Ohio, USA in 1822, Riley named it Willshire in his honour.
 The town today has 400 inhabitants.

 Captain Alexander Scott

-Shortly after the redemption of Riley and his crew, he also redeemed another notable enslaved Westerner, Captain Alexander Scott, who had survived captivity for 6 years and who also wrote an account of his hardships for The New Monthly Magazine and Literary Journal in 1821.
+Shortly after the redemption of Riley and his crew, he also redeemed another notable enslaved Westerner, Captain Alexander Scott, who had survived captivity for 6 years, and who also wrote an account of his hardships for The New Monthly Magazine and Literary Journal in 1821.

 Willshire was also recipient of many notes of thanks from organisations and individuals for his humanitarian work in Mogadore during his tenure as Vice Consul there, including in 1821 being elected honorary member of the Massachusetts Peace Society, receiving an award of $45 with the title.